PhilMele/M3Project/README.md

 ADD SSL Certificate
-Add search function to dashbaords + grants available Add delete appluctaion for granter if application not active
+Add search function to dashbaords + grants available Add delete appluctaion for granter if application not active The granter can technically access the grantee dashboard, so they can see their grant and what the grantee see. need a button to make this accessible without playing with URL

 TO DO:
 fix collapse menu in navbar so its not transparent